betrusted-io/xous-core/apps/mtxcli/README.md

 ## Troubleshooting

+Prequisites: it is essential that the PDDB is mounted and WiFi is connected before running mtxcli.
+You can verify these in Shellchat with `net ping 1.1.1.1`.

 If you see the message `WARNING: clock not set` that is likely because the Precursor real time clock needs to be set (e.g. if the battery has been completely discharged).
 Please go to the menu